 Discover the rich heritage of Kells, one of the most important towns in Early Medieval Ireland.
 From its monastery (which produced the famed Book of Kells), to modern festivals and food events, Kells has something for everyone.
 Stop by the Kells Courthouse Tourism and Cultural Hub for more information.

 Headfort Golf Club is a 36-hole parkland facility, set on the historic grounds of Headfort demesne.
 Headfort Old, opened in 1928, is one of the best examples of a traditional parkland course with superb trees gracing its fairways and greens.
-Headfort New is a splendid course set among ancient woodland with native and Asiatic specimens, it was designed by Ryder Cup hero, the late Christy O’Connor Jnr.
+Headfort Championship Course is a splendid course set among ancient woodland with native and Asiatic specimens, it was designed by Ryder Cup hero, the late Christy O’Connor Jnr.
 After trying your mettle on both courses stroll back into town for a delicious dinner at the Bective Restaurant or Vanilla Pod Restaurant.

 Plan your visit to Kells and surrounding areas here.